scandum/base252/README.md

 Escaping
 --------

-Earlier we saw the escaping of 0 to 245 128.
+Previously we saw the escaping of 0 to 245 128.
 However, in many cases programming languages have special characters that pose processing or security issues when they are not escaped.
 The \\ and " characters come to mind, but in theory any character can be a special character that needs to be escaped.